binura-g/kube-s/README.md

 or Install from Release Build
  - Download the release specific to your OS from `./release`
- - Add the executable to your $PATH variable
+ - Add the executable to your $PATH